influxdata/docs-v2/content/v2.0/visualize-data/visualization-types/graph-single-stat.md

 ###### Options
 - **Line Colors**: Select a color scheme to use for your graph.
+- **Shade Area Below Lines**: Shade in the area below the graph lines.

 ###### Y Axis
 - **Y Axis Label**: Label for the y-axis.